HealthCatalyst/healthcareai-r/README.md

 devtools::install_github(repo='HealthCatalystSLC/HCRTools',user='username',auth_token='yourtoken')
 ```

+To get started:

-To get started creating models on your data, check out this [notebook.](inst/notebooks/HCRToolsExample1.ipynb)
+- To create a couple models on your data, check out this [notebook.](inst/notebooks/HCRToolsExample1.ipynb)

-After finding an accurate model, see this
+- After finding an accurate model, see this
 [notebook](inst/notebooks/HCRToolsExample2.ipynb) to push predictions to SQL
 Server.